 It was later explained that the creation of Nova Roma was an elaborate rouse concocted by the Hellfire Club using kidnapped British and American tourists brainwashed to believe themselves descendants of Roman expatriates.
-In her initial appearance, Selene was the wife of Nova Roma senator Marcus Domitius Gallio plotting to abolish the republican government and invest Gallio as imperial ruler.
+In her initial appearance, Selene was the wife of Nova Roma senator Marcus Domitius Gallio plotting to abolish the republican government and insert Gallio as the Imperial Ruler.
 The intervention of the New Mutants both thwarted Senator Gallio's schemes and led to Selene's apparent destruction.
 However, Selene not only survived, she followed the New Mutants to the United States, and New York.

 In New York City, she encountered Juggernaut at a nightclub.
-She planned to seduce and murder him, absorbing his life essence, but was prevented from doing so when Wolverine manipulated a bar-room brawl between Juggernaut and Colossus, which led to her to discover the existence of Rachel Summers, whom Selene sought to enslave, only to be defeated by the X-Men.
+She planned to seduce and murder him, absorbing his life essence.
+She was prevented from doing so when Wolverine manipulated a bar-room brawl between Juggernaut and Colossus, which led to her discovery of the existence of Rachel Summers, whom Selene sought to enslave, only to be defeated by the X-Men.
 Prior to the X-Men rescuing her, Rachel had been invited to platonically spend the night at the home of Nicholas Damiano, a young club owner.
-Selene ambushed and ruthlessly murdered him, causing Rachel to swear vengeance against her.
+Selene ambushed and ruthlessly murdered Damiano, causing Rachel to swear vengeance against her.

 When Shaw asked Selene for an audition she effortlessly used her immense power to capture both Shaw and his throne in pure concrete.
 Had Shaw not previously collected enough kinetic energy to barely break free he would have been suffocated and killed by Selene's attack.
 Selene then repaired Shaw's throne and sat on it herself.
 Shaw correctly interpreted this as Selene showing Shaw his place.

 From Selene's attack Shaw concluded that Selene knew Shaw's weakness, and would not have hesitated to kill Shaw right then and there.
-Immediately petrified of Selene's unmatched power and of what she could do to him if he ever dared to cross her, Shaw realized that he had no choice but to accept Selene as his new Black Queen.
+Shaw, being no fool, immediately recognized Selene's unmatched power and of what she could do to him if he ever dared to cross her.
+He realized that he had no choice but to accept Selene as his new Black Queen.

 Shaw personally conducted an official ceremony to welcome Selene.
 However, Selene was not impressed, as she mocked the ceremony to Shaw's face.
 Shaw once again recognized her clear attempt to challenge him and his right to rule, and realized that Selene was not only more powerful than him, but also more ambitious.

-Shaw knew that it was only a matter of time before Selene made her move to end his reign, so he and Emma Frost conspired to kill Selene by training and manipulating the young mutant Firestar to assassinate her, though this failed when Firestar realized what they were plotting.
+Shaw knew that it was only a matter of time before Selene made her move to end his reign, so he and Emma Frost conspired to kill Selene by training and manipulating the young mutant Firestar to assassinate her.
+Their plan failed when Firestar realized what they were plotting.

-In the Aftermath of Days of Future Past story arc in Uncanny X-Men The Past of Future Days, Selene and the Hellfire Club's relationship with the X-Men came to a crescendo with Rachel Summers making an unauthorized assassination attempt against Selene.
+In the aftermath of the Days of Future Past story arc in Uncanny X-Men The Past of Future Days, Selene and the Hellfire Club's relationship with the X-Men came to a crescendo with Rachel Summers making an unauthorized assassination attempt against Selene.
 Wolverine felt honor-bound to prevent Rachel from becoming a murderer and saved Selene's life by critically injuring Summers.
 Selene was enraged.
 She used the incident to force the Lords Cardinal to hunt and kill Rachel.
-A pitched battle commenced between the X-Men and Lords Cardinal but was unexpectedly halted when it drew the attention of Nimrod, the super-sentinel who then killed Selene's pawn von Rhoem, next targeting both the X-Men and the Lords Cardinal.
-Both teams hastily agreed to a truce and fought well enough to cause Nimrod to flee, though at the cost of the Black Rook, Harry Leland's life.
+A pitched battle commenced between the X-Men and Lords Cardinal but was unexpectedly halted when it drew the attention of Nimrod the Super-Sentinel, who then killed Selene's pawn von Rhoem.
+Nimrod next targeted both the X-Men and the Lords Cardinal.
+Both teams hastily agreed to a truce and fought well enough to cause Nimrod to flee, though at the cost of the life of Harry Leland, the Black Rook.

 Return to Nova Roma